Our Internal Alarm System

 Humans are equipped with highly developed internal alarm systems that serve a purpose.
 To protect us.
 Take pain, for instance: if we accidentally touch a hot surface, a signal shoots to our brain and causes our hand to instantly pull away before even having to engage our conscious thought.
 Our pain system alerts us and motivates us to action that protects us from potential harm.
 This system works so well, in fact, that the more we listen to our pain, the faster it becomes at identifying these threats to our well-being (real or imagined).

 Our emotions work very similarly.
 We get instinctual “gut” responses when things happen in our environment.
 We get happy, sad, mad, etc., based on events that occur.
 These reactions are critical.
 They alert us and motivate an action that could protect us from potential harm.
-They allow us to identify things in our surroundings and make decisions, again for our safety and well being.
+They allow us to identify things in our surroundings and make decisions, again for our safety and well-being.

 There is extensive research done on this area of pain science.
 If we are unable to challenge our conscious assumptions and beliefs, over time, these neurons become so sensitized that they will elicit a pain response at the mere thought of a fly.
 And why wouldn’t they?
 For all our nervous systems knows, the fly is a threat, and we require protection from it.

-This type of response can happen with our emotions, especially when stakes are high.
-If we have lived through past experiences that have been legitimate threats to our ability to perform, a pattern can emerge and we start to get overly sensitized to these stimuli (a co-worker’s comment, a change in deadline, a boss’s feedback, etc.).
+This type of response can happen with our emotions, especially when the stakes are high.
+If we have lived through past experiences that have been legitimate threats to our ability to perform, a pattern can emerge, and we start to get overly sensitized to these stimuli (a co-worker’s comment, a change in deadline, a boss’s feedback, etc.).

 When we get good at this, we can start to prepare ourselves for these moments.

-When there’s a cue, there’s a choice.
+When there’s an emotional cue, there’s a choice.